Blackstone (BX) Investment Thesis

 Credit Cycle Stabilization

-If credit defaults remain contained and BCRED redemptions normalize, the credit & insurance segment ($443B AUM) could see improved flows and sentiment.
+If credit defaults remain contained at approximately 3% and BCRED redemptions normalize, the Credit & Insurance segment ($457.5B AUM, +18% Y/Y) could see improved sentiment and flows.
+The pivot to Asset-Based Finance addresses retail concerns about cash-flow lending.

 Sector Sentiment Recovery

-Current capitulation-level selling across financial names is unlikely to persist.
+Capitulation-level sentiment across alternative managers is unlikely to persist.
 A rotation back into financials would disproportionately benefit the most oversold names.
+BX's diversification means it benefits from any sub-sector recovery.

 Risk Assessment